Headshot Session Tips

 Hair, makeup, and grooming

 Hair should kept neat and clean.
 Try to keep any product to a minimum and wear it how you normally would.
 Bring a a brush or comb to tidy it up during the session.
 Makeup is a wide ranging topic.
 I highly recommend hiring a professional make up artist the day of.
 If you do it yourself or hire someone they should be able to do light and clean makeup for a headshot.
 Ask to see their work beforehand because headshot makeup is very different from other styles.
 Bring a small kit for touch ups during the session.
+Look what my fellow headshot photographer Richard Waine says about hair, simplicity wins every time.

 Preparing for the session